Astraeus II: Quantifying the impact of cosmic variance during the Epoch of Reionization: Introduction

-The past decade has seen an enormous increase in the data collected for high-redshift Lyman break Galaxies (LBGs) in the EoR using both space- and ground-based facilities, such as the William Herschel Telescope (WHT), the Hubble Space Telescope (HST) and the Very Large Telescope (VLT), to name a few.
+The past decade has seen an enormous increase in the data collected for high-redshift Lyman break Galaxies (LBGs) in the EoR using both space- and ground-based facilities, such as the William Herschel Telescope (WHT)\footnote{ https://www.esa.int/Science\_Exploration/Space\_Science/Herschel\_overview}, the Hubble Space Telescope (HST)\footnote{ https://www.nasa.gov/mission\_pages/hubble/main/index.html} and the Very Large Telescope (VLT)\footnote{ https://www.eso.org/public/unitedkingdom/teles-instr/paranal-observatory/vlt/?lang}, to name a few.
 This has resulted in statistically significant ultraviolet luminosity function (UV LF) extending to UV magnitudes as faint as $\muv \sim -17$ for blank fields \citep{mclure2013,bouwens2015b} and $\muv \sim -14$ for lensed fields \citep[e.g.,][]{livermore2017,atek2018,ishigaki2018,castellano2016,yue2018} at $z \sim 7$, although the latter are susceptible to relatively large uncertainties due to lens modelling and completeness corrections.
 Additionally, these observations have allowed estimates of the stellar mass function (SMF) extending down to stellar masses of $M_* \sim 10^7\msun$ at $z\sim 6-8$ \citep{gonzalez2011,duncan2014,song2016}.

-In the near future, next generation facilities, such as the James Webb Space Telescope (JWST) and the Wide Field Infrared Survey Telescope (WFIRST), will enable us to study galaxies in the first billion years of the Universe in unprecedented detail.
+In the near future, next generation facilities, such as the James Webb Space Telescope (JWST)\footnote{ https://www.jwst.nasa.gov/} and the Nancy Grace Roman Space Telescope (NGRST, formerly known as WFIRST)\footnote{ https://www.nasa.gov/content/goddard/about-nancy-grace-roman-space-telescope}, will enable us to study galaxies in the first billion years of the Universe in unprecedented detail.
 Indeed, JWST will enable resolved spectroscopy of early galaxies \citep[although limited to bright and rare objects; e.g.,][]{stark2016,williams2018}, and extend the UV LF by pushing up to two magnitudes deeper than current observations with the HST \citep{finkelstein2015arXiv,williams2018,kemp2019,rieke2019}.

 However, as a result of the small-scale inhomogeneities in the density distribution, measurements of galaxy properties (such as the UV LF and SMF) in small-volume observations are greatly affected by cosmic variance.
 This is a dominant source of error in many extragalactic measurements due to the limited volumes/luminosities probed.
 Furthermore, during the EoR, the impact of reionization feedback on galaxy formation varies as a function of spatial position and time \citep[e.g.,][]{dawoodbhoy2018}.
 Indeed, in ionized regions, the faint-end slope of the UV LF becomes shallower as a result of the lower-gas masses left in low-mass halos due to the reionization background \citep[e.g.,][]{choudhury2019}.
 Quantifying the cosmic variance for forthcoming galaxy surveys in the EoR is therefore crucial before they can be used to study the physics of the underlying galaxy population.